|

 What’s the difference between ReadCoils and ReadInputDiscretes

-Both functions are very similar, however they operate on different data
+Both functions are very similar, however they operate on different data tables in the slave device.

 -